rokath/trice/docs/Common.md

         For example "trice u -dry-run -v" is the same as "trice u -dry-run" but with more descriptive output.
         This is a bool switch.
 It has no parameters.
 Its default value is false.
 If the switch is applied its value is true.
-example: 'trice refresh': Update ID list from source tree. subcommand 'renew': It is like refresh, but til.json is cleared first, so all 'old' trices are removed.
+example: 'trice refresh': Update ID list from source tree. sub-command 'renew': It is like refresh, but til.json is cleared first, so all 'old' trices are removed.
 Use with care.
   -dry-run
         No changes applied but output shows what would happen.
         "trice renew -dry-run" will change nothing but show changes it would perform without the "-dry-run" switch.